NORMAN J. CLEMENT RPH., DDS.,

 On or about May 4, 2017, Amie Hickerson and Richard Albert of the DEA entered the premises of Pronto Pharmacy.
 Both Agent Albert and his supervisor, Cheryl Elshaer, and her supervisor were asked to leave because Pronto Pharmacy was instructed by their Attorney, Dale Sisco, to allow no type of inspection to commence without his or someone from his staff’s presence.
 Agent Albert later opened up an investigation into Pronto Pharmacy and eventually issued a subpoena.

-Cheryl Elshaer Florida Pharmacy Inspector
+Cheryl Elshaer Florida Pharmacy InspectoR AND HER MISSION STATEMENT HYPOCRISY

 Florida Department of Health(FDOH) regulates professional licensing in the State of Florida for all pharmacies. their motto is: